 My Name Is Jorge Literature Guide

 Jorge is learning English.
-He wants to be like the other boys and girls in his class, while also being true to he is.
+He wants to be like the other boys and girls in his class, while also being true to his Latinx culture.
 Jorge’s journey is very similar to a lot of children migrating to the United States.
-Jorge’s point of view allows others to see the value in bilingualism and differing cultures.
+Jorge’s point of view invites others to see the value in bilingualism and differing cultures.
 It also allows the reader to think through their actions and reflect on their interactions with others in their community.
-This book is in verse and is also written in English and Spanish.
+This book is written in verse and presented in both English and Spanish.

 Literature Guide by Kaitlyn Pressnall